When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Jonah Bolden: Australian-American NBA player who played for the Philadelphia 76ers and then the Phoenix Suns.

-• Jonah Goldstein: American conservative political commentator notable for founding “National Review Online.”
+• Jonah Goldberg: American conservative political commentator notable for founding “National Review Online.”

-• Jonah Hill: American actor famous for his comedy movies including “21 Jump Street”and “Superbad.
+• Jonah Hill: A two-time Academy Award-nominated American actor famous for his comedy movies including “21 Jump Street” and “Superbad.

 • Jonah Kūhiō Kalanianaʻole: The last prince of the Kingdom of Hawai’i and member of the American congress once Hawai’i became a US territory.